-- Thermally processed poultry products that were heat-treated to a core temperature of 70⁰C for at least 3.6 seconds or 74⁰C for at least 1 (one) second during processing.*.
+- Poultry and poultry products except from states shown in Ineligible Products below, and thermally processed poultry products from all states that were heat-treated to a core temperature of 70⁰C for at least 3.6 seconds or 74⁰C for at least 1 (one) second during processing.

 - Ineligible Products

-- Beginning May 3, 2015, poultry and poultry products, except thermally treated poultry products, are ineligible.*
+- Poultry and poultry products derived from birds originating from Iowa, South Dakota, Minnesota and Nebraska, except thermally treated poultry products, are ineligible.*

 Ritual: Islamic Halal Slaughter requirements apply for meat and poultry except for pork and pork products.